ABAtanasov/GalerkinSparseGrids.jl/README.md

 coeffs_hat(D::Int, n::Int, f::Function; scheme = "sparse")
 ```

 The coefficients are given as a dictionary of `CartesianIndex{D}` types.
-The keys of the dictionary correspond to multi-levels and corresponding `CartesianIndex{D}` entries correspond to the set of multi-places at a specific multi-level.
+The keys of the dictionary correspond to multi-levels and corresponding `CartesianIndex{D}` entries correspond to the set of multi-cells at a specific multi-level.

 For example in 2-D: